summetix/schwifty/docs/source/examples.rst

   <IBAN=DE89370400440532013000>

-Afterwards you can access all relevant components and meta-information of the IBAN as attributes.
+Afterwards, you can access all relevant components and meta-information of the IBAN as attributes.

 .. code-block:: pycon